CEI-lab/FastRobots-2023/docs/Lab3.md

 6. Test your chosen mode
    - Use the "..\Arduino\libraries\SparkFun_VL53L1X_4m_Laser_Distance_Sensor\examples\Example1_ReadDistance" example
    - Document your ToF sensor range, accuracy, repeatability, and ranging time
+   - The figure below is an example from 2020, when students measured the accuracy and repeatability in different lighting conditions, and timing for various code setups.
 <p align="center"><img src="./Figs/ToF_characterization.png" width="700"></p>

 7. Using notes from the pre-lab, hook up both ToF sensors simultaneously and demonstrate that both works.